Our Program

 Outdoor Leadership Experience (OLE), Algonquin Park

+The OLE phase, lasting 6-8 weeks, is the starting place for change.
+The wilderness exposes and calls upon the strengths of the mind, body, spirit and emotions, creating opportunities to begin rebuilding.
 Daily aspects of the OLE include canoeing, hiking or snowshoeing, group games and initiatives, group processing, individual therapy and journaling.
 Students live and work in nature, with groups of up to eight students and three staff.

 Residence, Pine River Campus, Shelburne